top of page

 Experience

-I provide counselling to individuals in relation to a wide range of issues such as:
+I am experienced in providing counselling to adults in relation to a range of issues, including:

 • Anxiety and depression